• Skip to primary navigation

 First set of steps for cranberry muffins.

 Pour the wet ingredients into the dry-ingredient bowl and gently mix them until they’re mostly combined.
-Try not to overmix as this can cause the final product to be a bit tough and chewy.
+Try not to over mix as this can cause the final product to be a bit tough and chewy.

 Gently fold the cranberries, orange zest, and optional pecans in.